MozillaSecurity/prefpicker/README.md

 // 'gfx.webrender.all' defined by variant 'webrender'
 user_pref("gfx.webrender.all", true);
 /// ... snip
-// Fingerprint '13370ddba11'
 ```

 Updating Templates
 ------------------

 When adding a pref to a template it is encouraged to add a comment that provides justification and points to a bug in Bugzilla for additional context.
-If a pref does not already exist and is only used with non-default variants a 'null' entry must be added for the default variant.
+If a pref does not already exist and is only used with non-default variants a 'null' entry must be added to the default variant.